 The Student Multimedia Center (C231A) houses a computer laboratory, which features both Windows and Macintosh computers with a selection of multimedia production programs.
 This lab provides open hours for students to work on course assignments that require multimedia production.
-Web design, photography editing, and digital painting are just a few of the things students are able to do.
+Web design, photograph editing, and digital painting are just a few of the things students can do.
 Each computer has a scanner, and most have a graphics tablet for drawing and painting.